zakgrin/DataScience/README.md

-# DataScience
+# MyLearning
-This is used to put notebooks for data science related work
+This is used to summarize my learning in a form of notebooks.